A Conversation With Thierry Breton

 The French have been talking about “strategic autonomy” since at least Jean-Jacques Servan-Schreiber in the 1960s.
 Do you think we’ve talked about it almost too much to be truly credible?

-I wouldn’t say that because I’ve been through the process myself, having been one of the architects of this strategic evolution when I was Commissioner.
+Sometimes those who do the most talking, also do the most work.
 We have greatly advanced the idea of European strategic autonomy.
 For example, the creation of a sovereign satellite constellation, such as IRIS, to provide connectivity for our armed forces and, more generally, for our entire continent, is a concrete achievement.

-In the beginning, I had no budget.
-There was nothing.
+In the beginning, there was no budget assigned for it.
 But we rose to the challenge.
 We also succeeded in developing our strategic autonomy with regard to vaccine production, even though we initially had no capacity in this field.
 In the space of about ten months, we became global leaders, proving our ability to respond with strategic medical autonomy for Covid-19 vaccines.
 Likewise, if we now have 67 semiconductor plant projects in Europe, where before there were none, it’s thanks to the efforts made with the European Chips Act.
 This isn’t lip service; these are concrete facts.

 Furthermore, we have successfully implemented five regulatory packages to structure an information and digital space that protects our values, our fellow citizens, our children, and our businesses.
 Through the DGA, the DSA, the DMA, the Data Act and the AI Act, we have worked to ensure our strategic autonomy.
 In terms of defense, though we remain dependent on NATO and the Americans, we have increased our ammunition production capacity from 500,000 shells a year to over 2 million.
 This has been possible because we have worked together to reinforce our strategic autonomy.